Medical expert of the article

 Neutropenia |

-Doses, paths and the frequency of the administration of antibacterial drugs in community-acquired pneumonia in children and adolescents
+Doses, routes and frequency of administration of antibacterial drugs for community-acquired pneumonia in children and adolescents

 Preparation |